progyadeep/time_table_analyser/README.md

 <b>The image must contain all the slots completely.
 You need not include the entire time table image: only the part showing your filled slots may be included.
 BUT, all the boxes (cells) of the time table, starting from MONDAY 08:00 till your last class should be enclosed entirely, i.e., the individual green boxes that show your slots should not be cropped.<br/><br/>

 See the file "minimum.png".
 This file shows the minimum information needed in the image.
-THE FILE SHOWS CLASSES FROM MONDAY TO FRIDAY.</b>
+THE FILE SHOWS CLASSES FROM MONDAY TO FRIDAY.<br/><br/>

+A time table that does not contain the black demarcation lines (like the file "dead_tt.jpg") won't be accepted.</b>

 ## OUTPUT
 A one-dimensional JSON array containing all slots' info for all days of the week, one after the other.